Courts of British Columbia Logo BC Flag

 Can I access the court registry system online?

-Can I send a letter to a judge?
+Can I send a letter or email to a judge?

+Generally, no. People involved in court proceedings (parties, witnesses, counsel) should not send anything to a judge.
 Judges cannot enter into correspondence with persons regarding matters that are, have been, or may be before the courts.
 The reason for this is that justice must be done in open court by judges who are both independent and impartial.
-When making decisions judges may only take into account the evidence and submissions that have been presented by the parties and their counsel in court.
-This ensures that all matters taken into consideration are part of the official court record and that the all parties have an opportunity to hear and respond to the evidence and submissions presented by the other parties.
+When making decisions judges may only take into account the evidence and submissions that have been presented by the parties and/or their counsel in court, unless leave has been granted for a party/parties to provide written submissions through Scheduling.
+This ensures that all matters taken into consideration are part of the official court record and that all parties have an opportunity to hear and respond to the evidence and submissions presented by others.

 Court of Appeal

-All correspondence with judges in the Court of Appeal is through the Registrar's office.
+All correspondence with the Court of Appeal is through the Registrar's office.
 The address for the Registrar's Office is available here.

-I would like to invite a judge to speak at a conference.
-How can I contact him or her about this?
+Can I invite a judge to speak at a conference?

 COURT DOCUMENTS